Updates (January 2026 to March 2026)

 /*

-* Sample Implementation of the Customers Validate Token Endpoint
+* Sample Implementation of the Customer Validate Token Endpoint

 * Get TRACEABLE_SITE_KEY, TRACEABLE_API_SECRET, TRACEABLE_VALIDATE_TOKEN_URL from Traceable